-P.S - off topic, but you might also want to take a look at the excellent waterfall of Ffrwd Fawr a little to the east of Dylife..... but careful now.
+P.S - OK off topic - however you might also want to take a look at the excellent waterfall of Ffrwd Fawr a little to the east of nearby Dylife..... but careful now.
 Keep a watch upon any children since the cascade is 'shy'.... no viewing platform.
 Again, the real deal.